embark on a northern safari to Churchill

 Churchill offers much to those with a keen interest in history.
 The Prince of Wales Fort, a massive stone fortress at the mouth of the Churchill River, was built on permafrost, with construction beginning in 1732 and ending 40 years later.
 With 40 cannons mounted on walls 40 feet (12 metres) thick, the fort’s magnitude was rivalled only by the French fortress of Louisbourg in Nova Scotia.
 Today, the walls of the fort are giving way, and preservation tactics are in place to save it from crumbling.
 During the summer months, knowledgeable Parks Canada staff will accompany you along the path to the fort, explaining how it was built to protect cargo ships belonging to the Hudson’s Bay Company and their Royal Navy escorts.
 In 1782, during the only attack on Prince of Wales Fort, Samuel Hearne–the great explorer and fur trader, lost a battle with French invaders and surrendered the fort.
 At Sloop’s Cove, a short distance away, history buffs bear witness to Hearne’s signature etched in stone along the shore and dated 1767.

-Churchill, Manitoba, has an excellent Eskimo Museum that contains a large collection of Inuit art as well as a stuffed polar bear and musk-ox.
+Churchill, Manitoba, has an excellent Eskimo Museum (also called the Itsanitaq Museum) that contains a large collection of Inuit art as well as a stuffed polar bear and musk-ox.
 You can learn much about life up north from the museum’s exhibits.
-Another spot not to miss is Gypsy’s Cafe.
-They offer meals, fresh-baked goods, and the best place for people-watching in town.
 Accommodations, for the most part, are quite basic.
 Don’t go to Churchill, looking for luxury five-star accommodations.
 But if you thrill at the sight of wildlife and natural beauty or are interested in history, it is definitely worth the trip.
-There are a few motels within the town, as well as several remote lodges to help you plan your own unique Churchill visit.
+There are a few motels within the town, as well as several lodges to help you plan your own unique Churchill visit.
 This site tells you how.

 This post shares some thoughts on the various visits I have made to Churchill.